BioData-PT/Biome-Shiny/README.md

 ## Biome-Shiny: A Shiny R app for microbiome visualization

-Test this tool at tooldemos.biodata.pt
+Test this tool at https://tooldemos.biodata.pt/

 Have questions?
 Ask us directly at https://forum.biodata.pt/

 ### Introduction